hetznercloud/cli/docs/tutorials/create-a-server.md

 ### 1.2 Upload the SSH Key

-You can upload your SSH key to Hetzner Cloud using the following command:
+You can upload your SSH key to Hetzner Console using the following command:

 ```bash
 hcloud ssh-key create --name my-ssh-key --public-key-from-file ~/.ssh/hcloud.pub